 Sensors enable the exchange between cyber and physical worlds: they interact with the physical world and provide inputs to the controller.
-By compromising sensors, an attacker can send erroneous inputs to the controller, which depends on sensors to estimate the state of the system.
-Malicious inputs from sensors can result in deception attacks, which compromise the integrity of the cyber-physical system [5].
+By compromising the sensors, an attacker can send erroneous inputs to the controller, which depends on sensor inputs to estimate the state of the system.
+Malicious inputs from sensors can then result in deception attacks, which may compromise the integrity of the cyberphysical system [5].

-Cyber-physical systems can have different types of sensors for measuring variables through physical channels [60].
-For example, a car can have sensors for measuring distance (lidar or sonar [32]), velocity (a magnetic speedometer), and tire pressure.
+Cyber-physical systems can have different types of sensors for measuring physical variables.
+For example, a car can have sensors for measuring distance (lidar or sonar [29]), velocity (a magnetic speedometer), and tire pressure.
 In order to handle faults and malfunctions in sensors, CPS can use different technologies to measure the same variable.
-For example, cars can use Sonar in addition to Lidar to measure distance, since Lidar can fail under foggy conditions [33].
+For example, cars can use Sonar in addition to Lidar to measure distance, since Lidar can fail under foggy conditions [30].

 By targeting different types of sensors, an attacker can cause specific types of failures.
-For instance, by sensing incorrect distance readings, an attacker could compromise braking functionality [36].
+For instance, by sensing incorrect distance readings, an attacker could compromise braking functionality [33].
 The placement of sensors (inside versus outside the car), communication mechanisms (physical network access versus remote access via WiFi), and other aspects, affect the ease with which an attacker can compromise the sensors [7].

-In addition to malicious inputs, sensor inputs can be unreliable due to noise, packet loss, and faults [50].
-CPS control algorithms either make assumptions about reliability or trustworthiness of sensor inputs, or incorporate mechanisms like filters and decoders to prevent, detect and tolerate unreliable sensor inputs [5].
-For instance, consensus algorithms used require at least some number of sensor inputs to be reliable [5], and compressed sensing algorithms require approximately half of sensors to be trustworthy [20].
-To evaluate trustworthiness of sensor input data one may use methods from literature on wireless sensor networks [41] [62].
+In addition to malicious inputs, sensor inputs can be unreliable due to noise, packet loss, and faults [46].
+Various CPS control algorithms either make assumptions regarding the reliability or trustworthiness of sensor inputs, or incorporate mechanisms like filters and decoders to to prevent, detect and survive unreliable sensor inputs [5].
+Assumptions typically concern the amount of reliable data: consensus algorithms used require at least some number of sensor inputs to be reliable [5], and compressed sensing algorithms require approximately half of sensors to be trustworthy [18].
+To evaluate trustworthiness of sensor input data one may use methods from literature on wireless sensor networks [38] [57].